scottyschup/ruby-curriculum/language-basics/serialization.md

 => {"a"=>"always", "b"=>"be", "c"=>"closing"}
 ```

-JSON doesn't do know how to serialize more complicated classes though:
+JSON doesn't know how to serialize more complicated classes though:

 ```ruby
 > Cat.new("Breakfast", 8, "San Francisco").to_json